apache/opendal/docs/rfcs/0000-generic-kv-services.md

 ### Index

-Keys in the file index scope are designed to store file index of file, following is the layout of an encoded file index key.
+Keys in the file index scope are designed to store the file index of the file.
+Following is the layout of an encoded file index key.

 ```text
 + 1byte +<----------------- 8bytes ---------------->+<-------------- dynamic size ---------------->+